-This is The Toughest Spectator Sport and preparation is a task that should not be taken lightly.
-Spectators should be prepared for all kinds of weather conditions, bugs, traffic and thousands of other fans.
+The Consumers Energy AuSable River Canoe Marathon is considered the toughest spectator sport and preparation should not be taken lightly.
+Spectators should be prepared for all kinds of weather conditions, bugs, traffic, and thousands of other fans.
 Please read the Spectator Guide to help you prepare for your all night adventure.

-- Please be careful and stay safe, DO NOT DRINK AND DRIVE.
+- DO NOT DRINK AND DRIVE.

 - Park your vehicle in Grayling early Saturday for an easy get-a-way after the start of the race.